johnpuddephatt/oclt/_pages/vacancy-treasurer-voluntary.md

 #### **Overall**

-o Participate as a member of the Board with joint responsibility for the organisation
+* Participate as a member of the Board with joint responsibility for the organisation

-o Oversee the financial affairs of OCLT and ensure they are legal, constitutional, and within accepted accounting and sector practice.
+* Oversee the financial affairs of OCLT and ensure they are legal, constitutional, and within accepted accounting and sector practice.

-o Ensure proper records are kept and that effective financial procedures are in place.
+* Ensure proper records are kept and that effective financial procedures are in place.

-o Monitor and report on the financial health of the organisation.
+* Monitor and report on the financial health of the organisation.

-o Oversee the production of necessary financial reports/returns, accounts and audits.
+* Oversee the production of necessary financial reports/returns, accounts and audits.

 #### **Specifically**

-o Participate in Board meetings as a Director
+* Participate in Board meetings as a Director

-o Chair the Finance and Development Committee (FDC) of the Board
+* Chair the Finance and Development Committee (FDC) of the Board

-o Report the financial position at Board and committee meetings (balance sheet, cash flow, funding, debt management etc).
+* Report the financial position at Board and committee meetings (balance sheet, cash flow, funding, debt management etc).

-o Lead the appraisal of the financial viability of plans, proposals and feasibility studies at FDC as needed.
+* Lead the appraisal of the financial viability of plans, proposals and feasibility studies at FDC as needed.

-o Liaise with relevant Board and committee members and/or staff, consultants or volunteers to monitor the financial viability of the organisation.
+* Liaise with relevant Board and committee members and/or staff, consultants or volunteers to monitor the financial viability of the organisation.

-o Work with Board to produce an annual budget and propose its adoption at the AGM for the upcoming year.
+* Work with Board to produce an annual budget and propose its adoption at the AGM for the upcoming year.

-o Supervise the CLT Co-ordinator and Board to ensure proper, up to date records are kept and that effective financial procedures and controls are in place.
+* Supervise the CLT Co-ordinator and Board to ensure proper, up to date records are kept and that effective financial procedures and controls are in place.

-o Lead on appointing and liaising with the independent examiner/auditors.
+* Lead on appointing and liaising with the independent examiner/auditors.

-o Lead on developing and maintaining an appropriate investment strategy for surplus funds
+* Lead on developing and maintaining an appropriate investment strategy for surplus funds

 #### **Qualities and Qualification**

-o A qualified accountant in good standing with a UK professional body and with relevant accounting experience
+* A qualified accountant in good standing with a UK professional body and with relevant accounting experience

-o Good financial analysis skills and a focus on detail
+* Good financial analysis skills and a focus on detail

-o Ability to produce reports and communicate clearly
+* Ability to produce reports and communicate clearly

-o Ability to work constructively in a team, supervise team members and to lead areas of work independently
+* Ability to work constructively in a team, supervise team members and to lead areas of work independently

-o Ability to critically challenge advice and information
+* Ability to critically challenge advice and information

-o Committed to the delivery of sustainable communities
+* Committed to the delivery of sustainable communities

-o It would be ideal though not essential to have some accounting experience in a housing development context, especially social housing.
+* It would be ideal though not essential to have some accounting experience in a housing development context, especially social housing.